 Throughout the year, the LGBT Resource Center sponsors events for students to enjoy.
 Many of the programs are co-sponsored by student groups, various university departments, and community partners.
-If you are interested in assisting, email Devin D. Moss for more information.
+If you are interested in assisting, email the Resource Center for more information.

 Qmmunity Welcome Reception